QuentinRa/blog.quentinra.dev/tools/docker/index.md

 Then any machine that has `docker` can run your image, meaning your application can be run everywhere.

-A virtual machine allows someone to have a Linux desktop on Windows, for instance, so one can start a Linux-only application in Windows.
+A virtual machine allows someone to have a Linux (or ...) desktop on Windows.
+Once installed, one can start a Linux-only application on Windows.
-But a virtual machine may be too much to install, so ``docker`` is a mix between those.
+But a virtual machine may be too much according to what you want, and that's where ``docker`` come in handy.
-It will use your current machine so your system file, RAM, CPU ... to run a container that can have
+It will use your current machine file system, your RAM, your CPU ... to run a container that can have
-Windows, Linux, ... system running in it.
+Windows, Linux, or any other-system running on it.

 But a ``docker`` image doesn't have a memory so each time you start a `container` (=run your application),
-**it will restart from scratch**.
+**it will restart from scratch** (unless you are using an external storage).

-Also, a downside a ``docker``, that I found was that it was quite hard and impossible for me to use some system-specific devices such as sound (<span class="text-muted small">at least in Windows but in Linux or macOS it seems to be possible</span>).
+A downside a ``docker``, that I found was that it was hard and impossible for me to use some system-specific devices such as sound (<span class="text-muted small">at least in Windows but in Linux or macOS it seems to be possible</span>).

+> If you want to use Linux on Windows, install
+> a WSL (Windows subsystem).
+For instance,
+> you can open the Windows store,
+> enter "debian" and install it.

 <hr class="sl">